 A lighting design concept cannot be adequately developed until the project goals and requirements are well understood.
 It is this early dialogue between designer and decision-maker that lays the groundwork for a successful creation of the vision.
 A lighting concept evolves, constantly folding feedback from the client and other team members into its refinement.
 It must also take into account other key parameters such as budget, schedule, systems integration, code requirements, and similar over-arching issues.
-Design concept development at Randy Burkett Lighting Design often includes the following activities.
+Design concept development at Reed Burkett Lighting Design often includes the following activities:

 - Design kickoff meetings

 - Preliminary lighting calculations

 - Preliminary budgeting and equipment cost estimating

 - Coordination with allied disciplines